Today's stock tips by Sudarshan Sukhani, Mitessh Thakkar

-The Indian market is likely to open higher amid positive global cues.
-The trend on SGX Nifty also indicates a positive opening for the index in India with an 80 points gain.
+Indian indices are likely to open on a muted note on Tuesday amid weakness in Asian peers.
+The SGX Nifty was trading also 3.50 points or 0.02 percent higher at 15,877.50, indicating a flat start for the broader index in India.
 CNBC-TV18’s in-house panel of experts have picked a list of stocks for the investors to buy/sell in trade today.

 Sudarshan Sukhani - s2analytics.com